-Figure 2: Relationship between essential parts of the Teacher Assessment on Performance Standards (TAPS)
+Figure 2: Essential Parts of the Teacher Assessment on Performance Standards (TAPS)

 Domains and Performance Standards

 Performance Standards refer to the major duties performed by a teacher.
 There are ten Performance Standards that serve as the basis for the evaluation.
 Figure 3 shows the five domains and the associated standards that comprise the TAPS components of TKES.
 Evaluators should always refer to the Performance Standards when rating a teacher.